 - You want to stop paying money to the utility.

-How can I make my solar system off the grid?
+How can I make my off grid solar system?

 If you want to go off-grid, there’s a few steps in a process that we recommend you follow before installing panels on the roof of your home.